alvaroglezeri/PyARACrypt/README.md

 with open(path, 'rb') as f:
     content = f.read()

     # Key must be a bytes object.
-To use a str, convert like this:
+To use a str, convert it before:
     key: bytes = bytes('my_key', 'utf-8')

     # Create ARACrypt object